 One year full-time (some offer 2 years part-time study)

-These are prestigious programs in medicine, nursing and health fields, aiming to help high-achieving students acquire knowledge, skills and attitudes to achieve excellence in future research study or career.
+These are prestigious programs in medicine, nursing and health fields, aimed at helping high-achieving students acquire the knowledge and skills to achieve excellence in their future research study or career.

-Some courses offer a research project or a thesis as electives.
+Some courses offer a thesis or a research project as an elective.
 Students who are interested in future graduate research study must map their pathway course appropriately to ensure there are sufficient research components.
-If unsure, consult relevant Course Coordinator (contact details in Handbook) and/or School/Department.
+If unsure, consult the relevant Course Coordinator (contact details in Handbook) and/or School/Department.